NewTec-GmbH/SpaceShipRadar/README.md

 python .\docker\mqtt_subscriber.py
 ```

-## Examples

-Check out the all the [Examples](./examples).
-(None)

-## SW Documentation
+## SW documentation

 More information on the deployment and architecture can be found in the [documentation](./doc/README.md)

-For Detailed Software Design run `$ /doc/detailed-design/make html` to generate the detailed design documentation that then can be found
+For detailed software design run `$ /doc/detailed-design/make html` to generate the detailed design documentation that then can be found
 in the folder `/doc/detailed-design/_build/html/index.html`

 ## Used Libraries